kupc25648/HEBG_Frame/README.md

 # HEBG_Frame

 ## Notice
-The codes and data will be updated soon.
+The data will be updated soon.
 Please stay tuned.

 ## References
 - [To be added]